 Jeannie Ralston has long followed the maxim, “Write what you know.”
-Soon after she graduated from college, newly out of my teens myself, she became editor-in-chief of TeenAge magazine in New York.
+Soon after she graduated from college, newly out of her teens herself, she became editor-in-chief of TeenAge magazine in New York.
 Later, after a stretch spent freelance writing for Time and Life magazines, she became a contributing editor of Allure, a beauty magazine—which conveniently coincided with her glamorous 20s and early 30s in Manhattan.

 Marriage and a move to Texas came next and soon after the birth of her second child, she took on a new more appropriate position—contributing editor of Parenting magazine.
 During this time, she and her husband began the first commercial lavender farm in Texas and eventually wrote a memoir—The Unlikely Lavender Queen, published by Broadway Books—about her transformation from a Manhattan journalist to a lavender-farming mom in the rural reaches of the Lone Star State.

 Once they built the business into a profitable enterprise and sold it, Jeannie and her husband moved to Mexico so that their sons could become bilingual.
 Four years later, they took off for a stint of homeschooling and traveling that landed them in 16 countries around the globe and resulted in an e-book, The Mother of All Field Trips.
 Jeannie and her husband now live outside of Austin, Texas.
 Learn more about Jeannie on her website.

 Born a Chicagoan, Lori Seekatz moved to Texas to attend college when she was 18, and landed in Austin in her ‘20s.
 That was 30 plus years ago.
 In the meantime, she became a food broker, sales manager, design lover and helped build a bootstrap business into an international company.
 Married with three kids and three dogs, she thinks too much–mostly at 4 in the morning.